 4 steps to strategically pray and see breakthrough

 Prayer is powerful and effective.
-If you do it.
+If we do it.

 God is speaking to me about being strategic in prayer.
 We know that our work and ministry time goes best when we take time to review what has been going well and what has not, and when we take time to plan specifically about the next season.
 We set goals and make step by step plans to achieve those goals.
 At least, if we do then we are more likely to get there!

 What if we did the same with one aspect of our prayer life?
 What if we spent some time looking at our key concerns and ongoing struggles in our lives, and in those around us, and made a strategic plan to commit to praying regularly for those things?